Connect with others who understand.

 With so many MyLupusTeam members sharing they’ve had tonsil stones in addition to their lupus, you might think that they’re somehow connected.
 Lupus is an autoimmune disease, meaning that your body’s immune system mistakes your own healthy cells and tissues as foreign invaders.

-Your body creates antibodies or immune system proteins that attach to antigens (specific parts of cells) to tag them for destruction.
+Your body creates antibodies (immune system proteins) that attach to antigens (specific parts of cells) to tag them for destruction.
 Lupus affects several parts of your body, including your joints, kidneys, skin, and digestive system.
 For example, it’s common for people with lupus to have open sores or ulcers in their mouths.

 If you’re living with lupus, you might notice that your mouth and/or eyes are drier than normal.
-These symptoms can be caused by Sjögren’s syndrome, another autoimmune disease that affects your saliva glands and tear ducts.
-Studies show that between 14 percent and 18 percent of people with systemic lupus erythematosus (SLE) also have Sjögren’s syndrome.
+These symptoms can be caused by Sjögren’s disease, another autoimmune disease that affects your saliva glands and tear ducts.
+Studies show that between 14 percent and 18 percent of people with systemic lupus erythematosus (SLE) also have Sjögren’s disease.

-The most common symptoms of Sjögren’s syndrome are:
+The most common symptoms of Sjögren’s disease are:

 • Dry mouth caused by a lack of saliva